 Legend says that Koshoy was one of the closest fighters of the hero Manas.
 An enthusiastic friend and uncle, Manas’s chief adviser and leader of the Katagan clan.
 He lived around the 7th-8th centuries and in all versions of the epic was the wisest and just old man who could сonfront Manas.
 He was tall, well-shaped by his age, but a bit overweight, strong and courageous, wore a long grey beard and mustache and shaved his head.
 Koshoy first met with Manas when he was 80 years old.

-According to another legend, Koshoy ordered the construction of a military fortress (Koshon Korgon) to protect the new found lands and the local population from attacks by Chinese together with other enemies and groups of robbers.
-The location of the fortress and settlement was chosen due to the almost unreachable location meaning that the convenient location of the building on the left bank of the Kara-Koyun River at the foot of Mountain opened it’s defenders a great opportunity to survey everything that was happening around and especially to spot the possible approaching enemy.
+According to another legend, Koshoy ordered the construction of a military fortress (Koshon Korgon) to protect the new found lands and the local population from attacks by Chinese as well as other enemies and groups of robbers.

 How to reach Koshoy Korgon

-From At-Bashy, you can take a car to the to Koshoy Korgon settlement.
-It will cost you about 500 som for the round trip.
+Reaching Koshoy Korgon will cost you about 500 som for the round trip by car from At Bashy.
 Koshoy Korgon is situated in about 2 km southeast from the Kara-Suu village.
-The citadel is reached by turning left after Kara-Suu mosques and war memorial and then continuing to the end of the road, where the ruins are found in the field to the right where farmers are farming just around it.
-Koshoy Korgon is a nice extra stop on the way to Chatyr Kul or Tash Rabat.
+The citadel is reached by turning left after Kara-Suu mosques and war memorial and then continuing to the end of the road, where the ruins are found in a field to the right where farmers are farming just around it.
+Koshoy Korgon is a nice extra stop on the way to Chatyr Kul, Kel Suu or Tash Rabat.